rawfurrahman1423/github-tutorial/README.md

 * _Nitrious_

 Github is a website on the cloud.
 You can put code into it and take it out
-and other can access it easily.
+and others can access it easily.

 To use Git and Github, you would have to type your code in git then commit
 your work and push it into the github.
 You can also pull or make copies of